Kyuchumimo/Pygame-80/README.md

 # Pygame-80
-A set of functions compatible with the TIC-80 tiny computer platform.
+A set of functions from TIC-80 tiny computer platform ported to Pygame 2.0.1.
 Many of them are designed to work with the numpy library to improve performance.

 Functions available so far:
 cls